-The City has two dog parks consisting of a one-acre fenced area where dogs can run free from their leashes:
+The City has three dog parks consisting of a fenced area where dogs can run free from their leashes:

 General Dog Park Guidelines